 I’m often asked: are there any mail services for travelers?
 Great news: yes, there are, all over the world!
 If you travel full-time, long-term, or even just find yourself moving a lot and hate changing your mailing address, you may benefit from using a virtual mailing service.

 What is a Virtual Mailbox Service?

 A virtual mailing service gives you a physical address, that you can set as your permanent address, and to which you can direct all your mail if you can’t use your home address.
 In many cases there is even a physical person there who can sign for packages.

-When you receive mail, the virtual mailing service will alert you to its arrival by emailing you a scan of the envelope.
+When you receive mail, the virtual mailbox service will alert you to its arrival by emailing you a scan of the envelope.
 You can then direct them to do any of the following: